Doomlands/blookethack/README.md

-I (GS) will respond within the hour.

-I (Park-Sauce) will respond within the hour
+We will both respond withen the hour

 Other user's codes will get you banned